You Can't Beat The Market? Don't Tell That To DFA

 What's more, every single DFA asset class fund outperformed the S&P 500.
 (Are you seriously still questioning the value of broad diversification?)
 Acknowledging that a direct comparison between US large stocks and some of these other asset classes is not exactly apples to apples, we still have to marvel at 5-6% per year higher returns in some cases.

 What to make of all this?
 We can still say generally that it's hard to beat the market.
 And that traditional active managers can't do it using prehistoric management techniques that have long since been invalidated.
-But if an investment manager can design low cost, broadly-diversified portfolios that minimize turnover and market impact while focusing on dimensions of higher-expected return (value stocks, small cap stocks, and higher profitability stocks), then beating the market or outperforming the index becomes a much easier task, achieved quite reliably.
+But if an investment manager can design low cost, broadly-diversified portfolios that minimize turnover and market impact while focusing on dimensions of higher expected return (value stocks, small cap stocks, and higher profitability stocks), then beating the market or outperforming the index becomes a much easier task, achieved quite reliably.

 Or, in response to suggestions that "you can't beat the market," you can simply answer "don't tell that to DFA."